-Understanding the how & why’s of your money story can help you overwrite it and cultivate your own truth.
+Understanding the how & why of your money story can help you overwrite it and cultivate your own truth.

-No matter what anyone says, your money story is personal!
-It’s one of the most personal things about you.
-I have always said that your relationship with money is a core relationship because it’s one of the few things that are with you for your entire life (the others being your relationship with food and the relationship with yourself).
+Did you know that one of the most personal things about you is your money story?
+It’s a core relationship because it’s one of the few things that is with you for your entire life (the others being your relationship with food and the relationship with yourself).

 This post may contain affiliate links.
 If you make a purchase, I may make a commission at no cost to you.
 Please read my full disclosure for more info

 What is a money story?

 Your money story is your personal narrative about money.
 It makes up your beliefs, opinions, and feelings about money.
 It affects your financial decisions (even when you don’t see something being based on finances).

 Your money story usually is long seated, started, and developed as a child.
 It is influenced by your culture and traditions and typically “lives” in your subconscious mind.

 Thrive Global states, “The subconscious mind is the powerful secondary system that runs everything in your life… The subconscious mind is a data bank for everything, which is not in your conscious mind.
 It stores your beliefs, your previous experience, your memories, data banks.
 Everything that you have seen done or thought is also there.”

 Doing this work is hard, but it will help you understand why you feel the way you do.
 Hopefully, it will connect the dots.
 Then you can uncover whether you do indeed feel this way or if you were only taught to feel this way and just blindly followed it.